Roxanne Reid - Africa Addict

 The Oude Kerk became a museum in 1925

-Kitchen at Pioneer House Museum, Tulbagh
+The kitchen at the Pioneer House Museum, Tulbagh

 The kitchen at the Pioneer House Museum

-22 Church Street, built in 1803, was originally a postmaster’s house and is now the Pioneer House Museum.
-There’s a red-walled period kitchen with open hearth, a simple room with rietdak ceiling, a more formal voorkamer with wooden ceiling, and an eclectic collection of old kitchen implements, furniture and china.
+The gabled building at 22 Church Street, built in 1803, was originally a postmaster’s house and is now the Pioneer House Museum.
+It portrays the daily life of a typical working-class family from the early 1800s to the 1920s.There’s a simple room with rietdak ceiling, a more formal voorkamer with wooden ceiling, a red-walled period kitchen with open hearth, and an eclectic collection of old kitchen implements, furniture and china.

 3. Visit Tulbagh wine farms for tasting